Taub-Bolt Heat Engines

 The first line (the equation of state) starts out with the same ``ideal gas" behaviour that $D=4$ black holes have: $pV^{1/3}=(\pi/6)^{1/3} T$, the same leading correction, and then the third and fourth terms show the beginning of the differences at higher order (for Schwarzschild it would be $-1/48$ and $-1/32$ for the rational coefficients, respectively), with a similar story in the entropy expansion ($-5/64$ and $-1/64$) while the mass/enthalpy expansion starts disagreeing already at second order (the black hole has instead $-1/8$, $-1/12$, and $-3/32$ respectively).

 This all makes Taub--Bolt a very interesting counterpart to the Schwarzschild black hole.
 Rather than being some deformation of it (by a parameter such as rotation, or charge under some additional sector like Maxwell or Born--Infeld, or {\it via} the addition of high order curvature sectors) it comes with no adjustable parameter.
-Instead it is just a new thermodynamics that, while sharing the high temperature limit, deviates at lower temperature.
+Instead it defines new thermodynamic equations of state that agree with Schwarzschild in the first few orders of the high temperature expansion.